philippinespire/pire_cssl_data_processing/halichoeres_miniatus/README.md

 Reads lost:

   * fastp1 dropped 1.69% of the reads
-  * 89.56% of reads were duplicates and were dropped by Clumpify
+  * 89.57% of reads were duplicates and were dropped by Clumpify
-  * fastp2 dropped XX% of the reads after deduplication
+  * fastp2 dropped 3.01% of the reads after deduplication

 Reads remaining:

-Total reads remaining: 8.10%
+Total reads remaining: 8.14%

 ---